vishnubob/wait-for-it/README.md

 -- COMMAND ARGS             Execute command with args after the test finishes
 ```

-==Examples==
+## Examples

-For example, let's test to see if we can access port 80 on www.google.com, and if it is available, echo the message "Let's start googling!"
+For example, let's test to see if we can access port 80 on www.google.com, and if it is available, echo the message `google is up`.

 ```
 $ ./wait-for-it.sh www.google.com:80 -- echo "google is up"